Dr. Kelsi N Singer

 in SWRI ext.: 7258

-I am currently a postdoctoral researcher on the New Horizons mission to Pluto.
-I help with mission planning, map making, and also data analysis related to geology and geophysics.
+I am currently a postdoctoral researcher on the science team of the New Horizons mission to Pluto.
+I help with mission planning, map making, and data analysis related to geology and geophysics.

 My graduate research focused on the geology and geophysics of the icy moons of Jupiter, Saturn, and Neptune.
 I completed my Ph.D. under Professor Bill McKinnon in 2013 and also conducted a one year post-doc at Wash U. studying lunar cratering with Professor Brad Jolliff and the Lunar Reconnaissance Orbiter Camera (LROC) team.